 The editorial team is organized in a multi-level structure.
-Each if the following bold headers distinguishes each level.
+Each of the following bold headers distinguishes each level.

-MBR has 120 advisors not only from academia, but also from the corporate sector.
+MBR has 222 advisers, including editors of prominent research journals.
 Advisors will guide the editors on the strategic direction of MBR.
 Here are only a few of the academic institutions that are involved.

-- University of Pennsylvania, The Wharton School of Business (11 Professors)
+- The University of Pennsylvania, The Wharton School of Business (14 Professors)

 - Ashridge Strategic Management Centre